1. What is the Image Sensor?

 When the Image Sensor PIR detects motion, the Image Sensor captures images based upon your custom configurations, as well as the default settings that are pre-loaded into your sensor.
 When images are captured on your sensor, they are stored locally on the sensor until you request them.
 Some images, such as those tied to an alarm event, are automatically uploaded.

-Just like a traditional PIR motion sensor, the Image Sensor is enrolled into sensor group/type and it will trip an alarm at the appropriate time for that group.
+Just like a traditional PIR motion sensor, the Image Sensor is enrolled in sensor group/type and it will trip an alarm at the appropriate time for that group.

 Only 3 image sensors supported per panel

-On all panels, the Image Sensor will report the device ID that the individual Image Sensor is enrolled into the website, central station and customer notifications.
+On all panels, the Image Sensor will report the device ID that the individual Image Sensor is enrolled in the website, central station and customer notifications.

 The Image Sensor operates on 2 AA Ultimate Energizer Lithium batteries (included with sensor).

 7. How long do Image Sensor batteries last?

 The batteries last ~10 months using Energizer lithium batteries.

 8. How do I change the batteries in the Image Sensor?

 To change the batteries on the Image Sensor, carefully slide the front of the sensor up off the sensor back (You do not need to remove or un-mount the entire sensor back and mounting arm).
 Replace the sensor batteries with 2 AA 1.5v Energizer Ultimate Lithium batteries.
 Using standard alkaline batteries will greatly reduce the life of the batteries.
 Dispose of used batteries according to the battery manufacturer's instruction or following local regulations.